behnamasadi/software_quality_assurance/README.md

 ```

 #### static  SetUpTestSuite()/ TearDownTestSuite()
-Gtest creates a new test fixture object for each test in order to make tests independent.
+Gtest creates a new test fixture object for each test to make tests independent.
 Constructor/destructor and setup/teardown functions will execute after each test rather than after the entire set of tests in the fixture.
 To sharing resources between tests in the same test suite, you can use `SetUpTestSuite()` and `TearDownTestSuite()`.